-When I was first diagnosed with Bipolar II Disorder I was overwhelmed and scared of what that label meant, yet at the same time, relieved that my demons finally had a name, and that there was treatment.
+When I was first diagnosed with Bipolar II Disorder I was overwhelmed and scared of what that label meant, yet at the same time, relieved that the erratic moods and feelings I was having finally had a name, and that there was treatment.

 I remember early on as I started taking medication that I had so many questions.
 Some were easily answered, while others I had to develop my own answers.

 I’ve separated them into categories to try to make it easier to make sense of.

 I hope these questions and answers can be of use to you.

 Planning ahead so you never run out a.k.a.
 Maintaining your supply

 - Do I have enough of each of my medications to last me till the next time I plan to go to the pharmacy/chemist?